digital-fabric/uringmachine/grant-2025/journal.md

   implications of that, but I'll try to make some time to check this against [TP2](https://github.com/noteflakes/tp2), a UringMachine-based web server I'm currently using in a bunch of projects.

+# 2025-12-07

+- I started looking at getting `#io_close` to work, and found out that Samuel has already done the work, that is the code was already there, but was commented out.
+Samuel explained that it was impossible to get it to work due to the complexity of the implementation of `IO#close`, and indeed when I tried it myself I saw that in fact it was just not possible the way the IO state is managed when an IO is closed.
+I then had the idea that maybe we could pass the underlying fd instead of the IO object itself to the `#io_close` hook.
+I tried it and indeed it worked without any problems.
+The only issue is that this breaks the convention where the different `io_xxx` hooks take an io as their first argument.
+Nevertheless, I suggested this idea to Samuel and gladly he accepted when he saw this is the only we can make this hook work.
+Samuel then proceeded to prepare a [PR](https://github.com/ruby/ruby/pull/15434) and merge it.

+- Added the `#io_close` hook to the UringMachine fiber scheduler, as well as a `#yield` hook for dealing with thread interrupts in response to another [PR](https://github.com/ruby/ruby/pull/14700) by Samuel.
+I also added missing docs for the different methods in the fiber scheduler.